ErpNetDocs/tech/modules/logistics/inventory/how-to/edit_quantity.md

 ![QuickReconcile1](pictures/editQ4.png)
 <br>

->* Zero quantity lines in the finishing document will be created.
+> * Zero quantity lines in the finishing document will be created.

 ![QuickReconcile2](pictures/editQ5.png)
 <br>

 >[!WARNING]
->* Corrections to "0" do not create zero quantity lines at the other operations.
+>* Corrections to "0" at the other operations do not create zero quantity lines.